zhoujh30/CarND-Advanced-Lane-Lines-P4/README.md

 ### Discussion

-Overall, the lane finding methodology used in this project worked quite well compared to a previous one here: [CarND-LaneLines-P1](https://github.com/zhoujh30/CarND-LaneLines-P1).
+Overall, the lane finding methodology used in this project worked quite well compared to a previous one: [CarND-LaneLines-P1](https://github.com/zhoujh30/CarND-LaneLines-P1).
 The processed project video did a pretty robust job of identifying lane lines of all time.
-On a chellenge video, however, it achieved overall satisfying detection but failed when there was a heavy shadow under the bridge and when a car was getting closer to the right lane.
-I also tested the processing pipeline on the harder challenge video--it failed on the most part since there were constantly changing lane color with shadow or reflection of sunshine.
+On a chellenge video, however, it achieved mostly satisfying detection but failed when there was a heavy shadow under the bridge and when a car was getting closer to the right lane.
+I also tested the processing pipeline on the harder challenge video--it failed on the most part since there were constantly changes of lane color comparison with shadow or reflection of sunshine.

 To improve the result, I can further fine-tune the choices of threholds and channels used in combined binary.
-The other approach is to explore the potential of using neural network to detect lane lines.
+The other approach is to explore the potential of using neural network to better detect lane lines.